 Igor Drljaca is an Assistant Professor in the Department of Theatre and Film at the University of British Columbia.
 He completed his Master’s in Film Production at York University in 2011.
 He is the recipient of the Ontario Art Council’s K.M.
 Hunter artist award for media arts in 2014.
 His work has been supported by dozens of organizations including Telefilm Canada, Eurimages, Canada Council for the Arts, BC Arts Council, Ontario Creates, and the Ontario Arts Council.

-His award winning short films include Woman in Purple (2010), and The Fuse: or How I Burned Simon Bolivar (2011), which have screened at hundreds of festivals, including: South by Southwest, Toronto, Telluride, Tampere, Palm Springs Shortfest, and Vancouver International Film Festival.
-In 2013, The Fuse was nominated as best short documentary at the Canadian Screen Awards (CSA).
+His early films include the award-winning shorts Woman in Purple (2010), and The Fuse: or How I Burned Simon Bolivar (2011).
+The Fuse was nominated as best short documentary at the Canadian Screen Awards (CSA) in 2013.

-His critically acclaimed debut feature Krivina (2012) premiered at the Toronto International Film Festival, and had its international premiere at Rotterdam.
-He co-produced Albert Shin’s In Her Place (2014), which received 7 CSA nominations, including best picture.
-His sophomore feature The Waiting Room (2015) premiered at Locarno International Film Festival, and had its North American premiere at TIFF.
-It was nominated for 2 CSAs in 2016.
-His first feature documentary, The Stone Speakers (2018) had its world premiere at TIFF and international premiere at Berlinale 2019 in the Forum section.
+His debut feature Krivina (2012) premiered at the Toronto International Film Festival (TIFF) and had its international premiere at Rotterdam.
+He co-produced Albert Shin’s In Her Place (2014), which received 7 CSA nominations, including Best Picture.
+His sophomore feature The Waiting Room (2015) premiered at Locarno International Film Festival.
+It had its North American premiere at TIFF and was nominated for 2 CSAs.
+His first feature documentary, The Stone Speakers (2018) had its world premiere at TIFF and its international premiere at Berlinale 2019 in the Forum section.

-He splits his time between Vancouver and Toronto, where he runs the production company TimeLapse Pictures with director Albert Shin.
+He runs the production company TimeLapse Pictures with director Albert Shin.